markets/maily/README.md

 Rails 4.1 introduced a built-in mechanism to preview the application emails.
 It is in fact, a port of [basecamp/mail_view](https://github.com/basecamp/mail_view) gem to the core.

 Alternatively, there are more gems out there to get a similar functionality, but with different approaches and features.
-Like for example, [ryanb/letter_opener](https://github.com/ryanb/letter_opener), [sj26/mailcatcher](https://github.com/sj26/mailcatcher) or [glebm/rails_email_preview](https://github.com/glebm/rails_email_preview).
+Like for example: [ryanb/letter_opener](https://github.com/ryanb/letter_opener), [sj26/mailcatcher](https://github.com/sj26/mailcatcher) or [glebm/rails_email_preview](https://github.com/glebm/rails_email_preview).

 ## Development